 Words bring the business to life and make the cash flow

-It was back in 2016 when I attended a workshop for small businesses, which was about the financial side of things of running a business, and when the presenter started off by saying: “Cash is the heart of the business”.
+It was a couple of years ago when I attended a workshop for small businesses, which was about the financial side of things of running a business, and when the presenter started off by saying: “Cash is the heart of the business”.

-It hit me (literally as I nearly fell of my chair) as I felt strongly that it can’t be the money that’s at the heart of a business.
+This statement really hit me (literally, as I nearly fell of my chair) and I quickly realised that I feel strongly that it can’t be the money that’s at the heart of a business.
 That central most inner part, that foundation on which everything else is built on.

-And it’s not a ‘money driven vs purpose driven business’ type of discussion where I’m coming from, but at a most basic level of argument I would say:
+And it’s not a ‘money-driven’ vs ‘purpose-driven’ business type of debate where I’m coming from, but at a most basic level of argument I would say:

 No words = no audience to attract or connect = no business = no money